RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 because she is training for a marathon, but she has no muscle tone.
 Is she hiding an eating disorder?
-Is the Johnny really just a clumsy kid who keeps falling down the stairs, as Mom says, or is Mom protecting an abusive spouse and parent.
+Is Johnny really just a clumsy kid who keeps falling down the stairs, as Mom says, or is Mom protecting an abusive spouse and parent.
 The doctor asks Dad, "Do you drink alcohol?"
-When Dad says, "Only with meals," is that good enough, or does the doctor pursue the story to learn that drinking with meals means breakfast, lunch, and dinner, and usually entails a bottle or two of wine.
+When Dad says, "Only with meals," is that good enough?
+Or does the doctor pursue the story to learn that drinking with meals means breakfast, lunch, and dinner, and usually entails a bottle or two of wine at each repast.

 After taking a careful history and physical exam, the physician writes the patient's story or history, proposes tests to rule out diagnoses, and then diagnoses the patient's disorder, if possible, and prescribes a course of treatment.
 Now the patient's "story" is easy to share with another specialist, who must be called in to consult about the patient's case.